WinWSPR, a brand-new WSPR Analysis software for Windows

 2. Config system window

 a.
 Color marking of the cells in the table with the SNR ratio value ranging from Blue to Red.
 Blue corresponding with -40dB SNR and RED with +20dB SNR.
-Visualtion of these relults is easier than looking at the actual numbers.
+Visualization of these results is easier than looking at the actual numbers.

 c.
 Select the type of voice for the speech announcements.